 For the above numerical problem the answer is m(1,6) = 15125 scalar multiplications.
-A simple implementation of this function will compute m(i,j) in time exponential in the number of matrices to be multiplied1, but the value can be obtained more efficiently by computing and remembering the values of m(i,j) in a systematic order so that, whenever m(i,k) or m(k+1,j) is required, the values are already known.
-An alternative approach, as hinted at above, is to modify the simple minded recursive definition of the m() function so that it checks whether m(i,j) has already been computed.
+A naïve recursive implementation of this function will compute m(i,j) in time exponential in the number of matrices to be multiplied2, but the value can be obtained more efficiently by computing and remembering the values of m(i,j) in a systematic order so that, whenever m(i,k) or m(k+1,j) is required, the values are already known.
+An alternative approach, as hinted at above, is to modify the simple-minded recursive definition of the m() function so that it checks whether m(i,j) has already been computed.
 If so, it immediately returns with the previously computed result, otherwise it computes and saves the result in a table before returning.
 This technique is known as memoization (this not a typo for "memorization"-it comes from "jotting down a memo" rather than from "memorizing").
+For the previous example, the naïve implementation computes m(1,6) = 15125 in 243 invocations of m(), while a memoized version yields the same result in only 71 invocations (try it).